tensorflow/tensorflow/tensorflow/contrib/ignite/README.md

 ## Limitations

-Presently Ignite Dataset works with assumption that all objects in the cache have the same structure (homogeneous objects) and the cache contains at least one object.
-Another limitation concerns structured objects, Ignite Dataset does not support UUID, Maps and Object arrays that might be parts of object structures.
+Presently, Ignite Dataset works with assumption that all objects in the cache have the same structure (homogeneous objects) and the cache contains at least one object.
+Another limitation concerns structured objects, Ignite Dataset does not support UUID, Maps and Object arrays that might be parts of an object structure.